 Helping patients to live healthier lives

 The practice provided preventive care and supported patients to ensure better oral health.
-The dental hygienist provided treatments and advice in relation to diet, oral hygiene instructions, guidance on the effects of sugar, tobacco and alcohol consumption.
+The dental hygienists and therapists provided treatments and advice in relation to diet, oral hygiene instruction, guidance on the effects of sugar, tobacco and alcohol consumption.